Greek fire: History

 The importance placed on Greek fire during the Empire's struggle against the Arabs led to its discovery being ascribed to divine intervention.
-The Emperor Constantine Porphyrogennetos, in his book De Administrando Imperio, admonishes his son and heir, Romanos II, never to reveal the secrets of its composition, as it was "shown and revealed by an angel to the great and holy first Christian emperor Constantine" and that the angel bound him "not to prepare this fire but for Christians, and only in the imperial city".
+Emperor Constantine Porphyrogennetos, in his book De Administrando Imperio, admonishes his son and heir, Romanos II, never to reveal the secrets of its composition, as it was "shown and revealed by an angel to the great and holy first Christian emperor Constantine" and that the angel bound him "not to prepare this fire but for Christians, and only in the imperial city".
 As a warning, he adds that one official, who was bribed into handing some of it over to the Empire's enemies, was struck down by a "flame from heaven" as he was about to enter a church.
 As the latter incident demonstrates, the Byzantines could not avoid capture of their secret weapon: the Arabs captured at least one fireship intact in 827, and the Bulgars captured several siphōns and much of the substance itself in 812/814.
 This was apparently not enough to allow their enemies to copy it (see below).
 The Arabs used various incendiary substances similar to the Byzantine weapon, but were never able to copy the Byzantine method of deployment by siphōn, and used catapults and grenades instead.

 Greek fire continued to be mentioned during the 12th century, and Anna Komnene gives a vivid description of its use in a naval battle against the Pisans in 1099.
 The use of hastily improvised fireships is mentioned during the 1203 siege of Constantinople by the Fourth Crusade, but no report confirms the use of Greek fire.
-This might be because of the general disarmament of the Empire in the 20 years leading up to the sacking, or because the Byzantines had lost access to the areas where the primary ingredients were to be found, or even perhaps because the secret had been lost over time.
+This might be because of the Empire's general disarmament in the 20 years leading up to the sacking, or because the Byzantines had lost access to the areas where the primary ingredients were found, or perhaps even because the secret had been lost over time.

-Records of a 13th-century use of "Greek fire" by the Saracens against the Crusaders can be read through the Memoirs of the Lord of Joinville during the Seventh Crusade.
+Records of a 13th-century use of "Greek fire" by the Saracens against the Crusaders can be read through the Memoirs of Jean de Joinville during the Seventh Crusade.
 One description of the memoir says "the tail of fire that trailed behind it was as big as a great spear; and it made such a noise as it came, that it sounded like the thunder of heaven.
 It looked like a dragon flying through the air.
 Such a bright light did it cast, that one could see all over the camp as though it were day, by reason of the great mass of fire, and the brilliance of the light that it shed."

 In the 19th century, it is reported that an Armenian called Kavafian approached the government of the Ottoman Empire with a new type of Greek fire he claimed to have developed.
 Kavafian refused to reveal its composition when asked by the government, insisting that he be placed in command of its use during naval engagements.
-Not long after this, he was poisoned by imperial authorities, without their ever having found out his secret.
+Not long after this, he was poisoned by imperial authorities, without them ever having found out his secret.